Bike Riding Safety Tips for New and Experienced Riders

 There’s a reason “it’s as easy as falling off a bike” is an adage.
 Getting injured while cycling is always a possibility, even if you aren’t traveling at Tour de France speeds.
 Now there is more motivation than ever to take precautions.
-An injury that requires a visit to the hospital will take focus away from COVID-19 patients, and it will probably take a long time for you to be seen by medical staff.
+As COVID-19 ebbs and flows in various parts of North America, you may run up against an emergency room that is backed up with coronavirus patients, meaning it may take a long time for you to be seen by medical staff.

 If you are using short-term bicycle rentals, make sure to carry wipes to clean off the handlebars, seat, brakes, and any other commonly touched surfaces before you ride.
 As a precaution, try not to touch your face while riding.
 Use hand sanitizer right after you ride if you have it.
 And wash your hands at a sink as soon as you can.

-After your post-exercise shower, clean your clothes, including any cycling-specific equipment such as gloves, sunglasses, helmets, wind jackets, or other wearables.
+Just as it was pre-pandemic, when you’re done exercising make sure to shower and clean your clothes, including any cycling-specific equipment such as gloves, sunglasses, helmet, wind jacket, and other wearables.

 Preride Safety Check

-You can find helmets at your local bike shop if your state or local government has allowed them to remain open.
-Call the shop to see if it is offering delivery or contactless pickup of helmets and other merchandise.
-Or you can order a helmet online.
+You can find helmets at your local bike shop or order one online.
+If shopping locally, call the shop to see whether it is offering delivery or contactless pickup of helmets and other merchandise, and what their return policy is for items that you would try on at your home.
 If you already have one, check out how to make sure it fits properly.
 Before using the helmet, check to make sure that it meets standards set by the Consumer Product Safety Commission.

 It’s best to always use front and rear lights, even during the day.
 This isn’t to light your way; rather, it’s to make you more visible during daylight hours and especially at dusk and dawn.
 A forward-facing blinking white light will make you more noticeable to oncoming traffic, while a rear-facing blinking red light will make you visible to traffic behind you.
 But even with these lights blinking and strobing, assume motorists won’t see you—even if you have the right of way.
 If you have a need to ride before the sun rises or after it sets, you’ll need high-powered lights to illuminate the road.